GMO agreement: A Stop Sign for Innovation

 - Planting the future: opportunities and challenges for using crop genetic improvement technologies for sustainable agriculture, EASAC – the European Academies Science Advisory Council (2013): “The scientific literature shows no compelling evidence to associate such crops […] with risks to the environment or with safety hazards for food and animal feed greater than might be expected from conventionally bred varieties of the same crop.”

 - What people say about GMO safety, EuropaBio (2014)

-- Infographics on the EU risk assessment / safety of GMOs, EuropaBio
+- Infographic on the EU risk assessment; Brochure on product safety of GMOs, EuropaBio

 - From leader to laggard, EuropaBio (January 2015)